 - Difficulty breathing

-Symptoms can last as little as 12 hours or as long as 10 days.
-Between the attacks you may not have any symptoms and feel quite normal.
+Symptoms can last as little as 12 hours or ten days.
+You may not have any symptoms between the attacks and feel quite normal.

 After repeated exposure to dust, the following symptoms may occur:

-- Chronic cough with a lot of phlegm that contains pus
+- Chronic cough with much phlegm that contains pus

 - Difficulty breathing